hajar746/task-master/README.md

 # task-master

-a to-do list app
+a to-do list app built using js, html, css and webpack

-Writing icons created by Job Moon - Flaticon
-Dustbin icons created by cah nggunung - Flaticon